-- 2. Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?
+2. Information Collection and Sharing

+D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?

-A new service has been added to JLV-VAEC.
-The system can store user's queries of patient data, from DHA/VA data systems, into securely stored PDF reports for up to 72 hours.
+JLV-VAEC uses a data service.
+The system can store user's queries of patient data, from DHA/VA data systems into securely stored PDF reports for up to 72 hours.
 There are currently no limits on the number of patient records to be temporarily stored for reports.
 Reports are systematically deleted/removed by the report builder service after 72 hours.